Leody Taveras Player Props: Rangers vs. Blue Jays

 Leody Taveras At The Plate

-- Among qualified batters in MLB play, his batting average ranks 15th, his on-base percentage ranks 32nd, and he is 34th in the league in slugging.
+- Among qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 43rd and he is 44th in slugging.

-- In 10.9% of his games this year, he has hit a home run, and 3.3% of his trips to the dish.
+- He has hit a home run in 10.7% of his games this season, and 3.2% of his chances at the plate.

-- Taveras has had at least one RBI in 29.1% of his games this season (16 of 55), with more than one RBI eight times (14.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 16 games this season (28.6%), Taveras has picked up an RBI, and in eight of those games (14.3%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 47.3% of his games this season, with two or more runs scored in 10.9%.
+- He has scored in 26 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.